Longdog73/BarryFinnMemorial/README.md

 ~~I am using VS Code and the extension "Custom MD PDF" to automatically convert the markdown to html.~~

-I am using VS Code and the extension "md-to-html-with-template" to automatically (???) convert the markdown to html.
-(May need to press CTRL-SHIFT-ALT-P)
+I am using VS Code and the extension "md-to-html-with-template" to  convert the markdown to html.
+This requires pressing CTRL-SHIFT-ALT-P to publish to html

+Possibly a better way: https://stackoverflow.com/questions/37770620/how-to-include-markdown-md-files-inside-html-files